What is caffeine?

 Caffeine acts as a stimulant by exerting an effect on the central nervous system.
 The effects of caffeine on the body may begin as early as 15 minutes after ingesting and last up to six hours.

-When consumed in moderate doses (up to 250 mg, or about two 6-oz cups of coffee or about four 12-oz colas), caffeine can help people more alert and less sleepy.
+When consumed in moderate doses (up to 250 mg, or about two 6-oz cups of coffee or about four 12-oz colas), caffeine can help people feel more alert and less sleepy.
 Most individuals consuming moderate amounts will experience few, if any, negative side effects.

 Caffeine may increase heart rate, body temperature, blood flow to the skin & extremities, blood pressure, blood sugar levels, stomach acid secretion and production of urine (diuretic).
 People may experience dizziness, hypoglycemia, fruit-like breath odor, troubled breathing, muscle tremors, nausea, diarrhea, increased urine, ketones in urine,drowsiness, thirst, anxiety, confusion, irritability, insomnia, changes in appetite, dry mouth, blurred vision, and cold seats.